planctus/europa/README.md

 #####From the submodule:

 *   Stages all changes
-*   Commits changes to master branch of the Acquia Cloud repository
+*   Commits changes to <code>acquia.repo.project.branch</code> branch of the Acquia Cloud repository
 *   Creates a tag with a name you input when prompted
 *   Pushes your changes to the Acquia Cloud repository remote.
 (In case the proper branch is selected on the DEV instance the code will be automatically deployed, otherwise you can always choose a tag.
 See Acquia Cloud back office.)